piratefsh/piratefsh.github.io/_posts/2015-04-30-battle-of-the-captchas.md

 It's simple, and not totally foolproof (you can always get bots to detect the hex color and do some simple math to determine if it's reddish), but good enough for a super-duper lightweight solution.

 ## What now?
 Well, I'm still figuring out what works best -- though ideally I'd like to find out just how spam bots work, and how intelligent they really are.

-It's a bit of a compromise -- just how complicated does a captcha have to be?
+It's a bit of a compromise -- just how complicated does a captcha have to be for the sake of thwarting bots?
 Do we stick to the tried and true Google ReCaptcha?
 Do do use a fancy sliding-drag-drop thing?
 Is that level of complexity necessary?
 How likely is your website to be spammed?
-So many questions to answer -- next time!
+So many questions to answer.
+Til next time!